 - Automation across workflow

 A good TMS should automate tasks that you currently do manually, such as procurement of freight quotes from vendors and follow-ups.

 While traditional systems have a good rate discovery model for long term contracts, they often underperform when faced with handling spot or ad-hoc shipments, which are unavoidable in logistics.
-State of the art systems have competent modules for securing both spot as well as contract rates.
+State-of-the-art systems have competent modules for securing both spot and contract rates.